 3,700 community banks became Small Business Administration (SBA) lenders almost overnight to support the Paycheck Protection Program (PPP).
 Since April 3rd, these institutions effectively dispersed one hundred times as many loans as in 2019 altogether.
 By serving over 4.5 million afflicted small businesses during that period, these banks put over $512 billion into the economy to keep the United States running.
 (Source: ICBA)

 Community banks provided a solution when help was desperately needed.
-According to Wall Street Journal, banks under $10 billion in asset size accounted for 52% of PPP loans and 44% of approved funds even though they only represent 14% of banking industry assets.
 This was a pivotal moment in community banking and hopefully, their aid made a positive impression on their loan applicants.
 Different banks report anywhere from 40%-80% of their PPP applicants to be non-customers — so how can you assure they stick around?
 How do you become their primary business bank?

 Recently we had the opportunity to talk with SVP and Branch Manager Julie Harrelson and SVP Community Outreach Officer Miguel Lopez, both of Encore Bank in Little Rock, Arkansas.
 They shared their take on the changes seen over the past few months and what they believe to be some community banking best practices during PPP and the challenges of COVID-19.